-In order to maintain a safe work environment, all employees, students, contractors and visitors will be required to complete a daily screening assessment before returning to campus.
+In order to maintain a safe work environment, all employees, students, contractors and visitors will be required to complete a mandatory daily screening assessment before returning to campus.
 Students who live on campus should complete the assessment daily before leaving their room.

 Taking steps to minimize the risk and spread of COVID-19 is a responsibility shared by every member of the Montclair State community.
 The information you share through Hawk Check will help us support you if you become ill.
 It also will allow for contact tracing, in the event of a positive or presumed case of the coronavirus.